Behind the Scenes

-Now entering its sixth year in Arizona, the program includes all of Arizona's Fallen Law Enforcement Officers and Firefighters.
+Now entering its seventh year in Arizona, the program includes all of Arizona's Fallen Law Enforcement Officers and Firefighters.
 This year, volunteers will assemble 500 wreaths to place throughout the state on graves and memorials..

 As the program expands, departments have come forward to help identify Fallen Heroes not originally on our list.
 Each year our numbers grow through research, and sadly, through the loss of our own brave heroes.

 Across the country, the Fallen Heroes Wreath Program is proud to acknowledge chapters in seventeen states.
 Hopefully each year will bring more support and the expansion of the program until it is nationwide.